With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Frederick County, VA.
 Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Frederick County, Virginia may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

 Family Preservation Services Winchester Office is a mental health treatment center in Frederick County, VA, located at 3363 Shawnee Drive, Suite 1, 22602 zip code area.
 Family Preservation Services Winchester Office provides outpatient treatment.
-Family Preservation Services Winchester Office offers group therapy, behavior modification and trauma therapy to seniors 65 or older, young adults and adults.
-Family Preservation Services Winchester Office also supports people with traumatic brain injury, people with PTSD and people with serious mental illness.
-Additional services at Family Preservation Services Winchester Office consist of family psychoeducation, suicide prevention services and psychosocial rehabilitation services.
+Family Preservation Services Winchester Office offers behavior modification, couples/family therapy and trauma therapy to young adults, seniors 65 or older and children / adolescents.
+Family Preservation Services Winchester Office also supports people with PTSD, people with trauma and transitional age young adults.
+Additional services at Family Preservation Services Winchester Office consist of suicide prevention services, psychosocial rehabilitation services and family psychoeducation.

 Timber Ridge School Leary Educational Foundation Inc is a mental health clinic in Frederick County, Virginia, located at 1463 New Hope Road, 22625 zip code.
 Timber Ridge School Leary Educational Foundation Inc offers residential treatment.
-Timber Ridge School Leary Educational Foundation Inc provides group therapy, integrated dual diagnosis disorder treatment and psychotropic medication to children / adolescents.
+Timber Ridge School Leary Educational Foundation Inc provides integrated dual diagnosis disorder treatment, trauma therapy and individual psychotherapy to children / adolescents.
 Timber Ridge School Leary Educational Foundation Inc also supports clients referred from the court/judicial system, children/adolescents with serious emotional disturbance and people with trauma.
-Some other services provided by Timber Ridge School Leary Educational Foundation Inc include psychosocial rehabilitation services, suicide prevention services and case management.
+Some other services provided by Timber Ridge School Leary Educational Foundation Inc include supported employment, case management and diet and exercise counseling.

 Northwestern Community Services is a mental health facility in Frederick County, VA, located at 158 Front Royal Pike, Suite 200, 22602.
-Northwestern Community Services provides outpatient treatment and telemedicine/telehealth.
-Northwestern Community Services provides behavior modification, group therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Northwestern Community Services provides telemedicine/telehealth and outpatient treatment.
+Northwestern Community Services provides activity therapy, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
 Northwestern Community Services also supports people requiring dual diagnosis treatment.
-Some other services available at Northwestern Community Services include diet and exercise counseling, supported housing and family psychoeducation.
+Some other services available at Northwestern Community Services include case management, supported housing and court-ordered outpatient treatment.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.